0x6b/sorashell/README.md

 ## Limitation

 - `sorashell` has rough edges, and is not yet suitable for non-technical users.
+Please note that this is one of my first Go program :)
 - cannot handle parameters in body well e.g. createEventHandler
 - macOS only at this moment.
 PRs welcome!